Katelyn Bird, MD, MS

 Biography

 Dr. Katelyn Bird is a board-certified Neurologist and Movement Disorder Specialist at Boston Medical Center.
 She obtained her undergraduate degree in Biological Sciences with a Neuroscience Specialization at the University of Chicago before completing her Doctor of Medicine at Indiana University School of Medicine.
-She completed her internship and neurology residency at Boston Medical Center, serving as chief resident in her final year.
-She is currently completing her Movement Disorder Fellowship at Boston Medical Center and will be joining as a full-time faculty member in fall 2020.
+She completed her internship, neurology residency, and movement disorders fellowship at Boston Medical Center, serving as chief resident in her final year of residency.
+She joined the faculty as an Assistant Professor in fall 2020.

-She specializes in the diagnosis and management of individuals who have Parkinson’s disease (PD), atypical Parkinson’s disease, tremor, Huntington’s disease, dystonia, ataxia, and other movement disorders.
+Dr. Bird specializes in the diagnosis and management of individuals who have Parkinson’s disease (PD), atypical Parkinson’s disease, tremor, Huntington’s disease, dystonia, ataxia, and other movement disorders.
 She is experienced in Deep Brain Stimulation for Movement Disorders including patient selection, evaluation, and post-operative programming.
-She is skilled in the use of botulinum toxin injections for movement disorders and migraine.
+She is skilled in the use of botulinum toxin injections for movement disorders, spasticity, and migraine.

 Education